Associate Director Education and Public Services Division

 - MA, English Literature, University of Toledo

 Falcone, A. (forthcoming 2019).
-Title to be determined.
+Team approach at a tri-institutional library.
 In C. Caffrey Gardner, E. Galoozis, and R. Halpern (Eds.)
 Hidden Architectures of Information Literacy Programs: Structures, Practices, and Contexts.
 Chicago: ACRL.

 Falcone, A. & Ellis, L. F. (2018).
 Be critical, but be flexible: Using the Framework to facilitate student learning outcome development.
 College & Research Libraries News, 79(1), 16-19.